norcams/docs-enduser/docs/security-group-sanity.rst

 same as ``::/0``, the entire internet.

 If you get an alert about wrong subnet mask, the email will also contain the minimum subnet mask that makes sense.
-Bear in mind that this is the *minimum* subnet mask.
+Note that this is the **minimum** subnet mask.
 It should be this number or higher.

 Port Limits